Remote Configuration

 To fix a vulnerability a new rule must be defined through the web interface.

-The actual substitution is done by Seal’s CLI, which is immediately after the packages are installed (for example npm install).
+The actual substitution is done by Seal’s CLI, which is integrated in the CI pipeline immediately after the packages are installed (for example npm install).
 The CLI pulls the instructions from the Seal server, and then replaces the vulnerable packages with the sealed versions accordingly.

 Integration